-Good News, Bad News: Full-length reviews summarized games' "Uppers" and "Downers" in a red box.
+Good News, Bad News: Every review ended with a box summarising the game's "Uppers" and "Downers".
 In a review of a truly awful game, the former would be along the lines of "You must be joking."

 Happy Ending: The last-ever piece of writing in the mag described a sort of Elysian Fields for the remaining reviewers, stuffed with Amiga games and all their favourite things.

 Horsemen of the Apocalypse: the Four Cyclists of the Apocalypse were originally introduced in a special feature about joysticks, but soon became recurring characters.
 In the final issue, they are revealed to be the architects of Amiga Power's demise.

 In The Style Of: A regular section.
 Beginning as a back-page feature, it later moved to the news pages where it became a reader competition, with readers being asked to make pictures of Amiga games in the style of other things (normally other games).
 AP awarded a score out of 10, with £20 worth of Amiga games for each point, but in a Running Gag, always found trivial or unlikely reasons to halve the point score.

 A recurring feature in the magazine's reviews was named after this - it examined one of the magazine's Berserk Buttons, then found a way to execute the game for using it.